Samantha Hulme Restorative Exercise Specialist (RES, certified, ESMT, ITEC, OCEPT, BHSAI)

 A Fresh Perspective, Backed by Experience

-I have a holistic approach to riding and movement, and my blog offers thought-provoking insights into how we influence our horse’s posture and movement.
-I explore the hidden causes behind common riding challenges and how your riding corrections can often address the symptom, not the root cause.
+Through a holistic approach to riding and movement, my blog offers thought-provoking insights into how we as riders influence our horse’s posture and movement.

 Teamwork how the body works as one unit